mudigosa/AWS-MLOPS-Platform/1-Built-In-Algorithm/README.md

-The remainder of the workshop will be conducted inside the Jupyter Notebook instance.
+The code will be conducted inside the Jupyter Notebook instance.
 If you are not familiar with working inside notebook instance environments, the main items you will need to know for this workshop are below:

    * To execute the current code cell, you can click **Run** on the top menu or Shift + Enter